-The concept of the 'topographic furniture' was developed during the project 'Landscape as House' and is a subject for further investigation within Atelier Fischbach.
+The concept of the 'topographic furniture' was developed during the project 'Landscape as House' and is an ongoing subject for investigation within Atelier Fischbach.

 A topographic furniture is a small element that engages humans into a new relationship with place through alternative ways of inhabitation.
-As small 'place-objects' they embed human activities of dwelling into the topography of a site - like a mountain or a river.
+As small 'place-objects' they embed human activities of dwelling into the topography of a site - like a mountain, a river or a garden.

 These 'place-objects' are called 'furnitures' because their scale is closely related to the human body.
 Like common furniture they anchor human activity in space and create a place for our actions within an environment.
 They are 'topographic' because they are embedded into landscape; their form and material is deeply rooted within the character of a site.

 A 'topographic furniture' is a created expression of dwelling as well as a conscious spill of action within an ecosystem.
 Most importantly it creates a reciprocity between inhabitant and habitat and allows for a mutual flourishing of people and their environments.
-Together the 'topographic furnitures' create a 'Landscape as House' where the movement and engagement between places is the binding element that turns places in a landscape into one 'house'.
+Together multiple 'topographic furnitures' can create a 'Landscape as House' where the movement and engagement between rooms is the binding element that turns places in a landscape into one 'house'.